Nigeria Set For Faster Trade Settlement As CSCS Introduces T+1 System

 CSCS noted that the shorter settlement cycle is designed to deliver faster, safer and more efficient post-trade processes, while also reducing counterparty risk and improving liquidity within the market.

-The planned migration to T+1 builds on the earlier transition from T+3 to T+2 settlement, which Nigeria adopted last year as part of broader market reforms aimed at modernising post-trade infrastructure.
+The planned migration to T+1 builds on the earlier transition from T+3 to T+2 settlement, which Nigeria adopted last years as part of broader market reforms aimed at modernizing posttrade infrastructure.

-That earlier reform significantly improved the speed of transactions, reduced settlement risk and enhanced investor confidence in the market.

 According to stakeholders, a faster settlement cycle helps free up capital sooner, enabling investors to reinvest more quickly and improving overall trading activity.
 It also reduces the time during which market participants are exposed to settlement risk, a key concern in securities trading.